arunnats/NITC-S6-eXpOS/README.md

 - Stage 26 - [User management](https://exposnitc.github.io/expos-docs/roadmap/stage-26/)
 - Stage 27 - [Pager module](https://exposnitc.github.io/expos-docs/roadmap/stage-27/)
 - Stage 28 - [Multi-core extension](https://exposnitc.github.io/expos-docs/roadmap/stage-28/) - _parlial implementation due to buggy startfiles_

+### Additions

+- compile_script.sh - Script which when placed in the myexpos or mynexpos directory and run will compile every expl and spl code file.
+Updating the file path is necessary.
+- batch.xfs - Every stage has its own batch file which has the necessary commands to load the end product of the stage.

+## Hazards

+- Some earlier stages may not work as intended if run in the commit of a further stage.
+For best results, checkout stage completion commit of the stage to be run.

 ## Useful resources